ErinJordan222/ErinJordan222/README.md

 Hi!
-My name is Erin Jordan & I am a full stack web developer presuring pressuring to become a front end web developer. <br>
+My name is Erin Jordan & I am a full stack web developer pressuring to become a front end web developer. <br>

 I am excited to transition these skills into designing websites for clients. <br>
 As an enthusiastic communicator and quick learner, <br>